 We encourage World Language educators to take advantage of the variety of professional learning opportunities listed below.
 The Office of Bilingual Education and World Languages provides monthly online workshops to assist educators in making the transition to the revised NYS Learning Standards for World Languages.
 These workshops are offered free of charge to any teacher of a world language working in a NYS school, including district, charter, and non-public schools, as well as BOCES and RBERN employees.
 These workshops qualify for CTLE credit for world languages.

-OBEWL is proud to release the following schedule of professional learning workshops beginning in September 2022 for the first semester of the upcoming school year.
+OBEWL is proud to release the following schedule of professional learning workshops beginning in January 2023:

 **All OBEWL webinars are offered free of charge to educators working in NYS schools.
 Educators can earn CTLE credit by attending live events or viewing the recording and scoring at least a 7 out of 10 on a multiple-choice post assessment.**

-All OBEWL workshops for world languages are recorded for on-demand viewing.
+Most OBEWL webinars for world languages are recorded for on-demand viewing.
 Click the link below to check out the recordings available.
 All recordings are accompanied by multiple post-assessments that world language educators can take to earn CTLE credit based on a score of at least seven correct answers to 10 questions.

 2022 Professional Learning Series